zextras/tech-doc/source/suite/powerstore.rst

 By default, all parsers are active.

-.. _external_content_extractor:
+.. _pws_external_content_extractor:

 External Content Extractor
 ==========================

-   **Warning**

-   This feature is currently in beta, usage in production environment is not recommended.
+.. warning:: This feature is currently in beta, usage in production environment is not recommended.

 The external content extractor detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF).